algorithmikk/jukebox-settings-control/README.md

 than once the localhost started you can go to

-https: http://localhost:8080/swagger-ui.html and start playing with the API.
+https: http://localhost:8080/swagger-ui.html and start playing with the API :)